fferflo/einx/docs/source/gettingstarted/einsteinnotation.rst

 ----------------------

 einx uses a `SymPy <https://www.sympy.org/en/index.html>`_-based solver to determine the values of named axes in Einstein expressions (see :doc:`How does einx parse Einstein expressions? </faq/solver>`).
-In many cases, the shapes of the input tensors provide enough constraints to determine the values of all named axes.
+In many cases, the shapes of the input tensors provide enough constraints to determine the values of all named axes in the solver.
 For other cases, einx functions accept
 ``**parameters`` that can be used to specify the values of some or all named axes and provide additional constraints to the solver:

 ..  code::